cleverpush/cleverpush-developer-docs/docs/sdks/ios/methods.md

 let channelTags = CleverPush.getAvailableTags()

 // add/remove tag with action callback
-CleverPush.addSubscriptionTag("TAG_ID", callBack: { tagId in
+CleverPush.addSubscriptionTag("TAG_ID", callback: { tagId in
     print(tagId as Any)
 })

-CleverPush.removeSubscriptionTag("TAG_ID", callBack: { tagId in
+CleverPush.removeSubscriptionTag("TAG_ID", callback: { tagId in
     print(tagId as Any)
 })

 // add/remove multiple tags with action callback let tags = ["TAG_ID1", "TAG_ID2"];

-CleverPush.addSubscriptionTags(tags, callBack: { addedTags in
+CleverPush.addSubscriptionTags(tags, callback: { addedTags in
     print(addedTags as Any)
 })

-CleverPush.removeSubscriptionTags(tags, callBack: { remainingTags in
+CleverPush.removeSubscriptionTags(tags, callback: { remainingTags in
     print(remainingTags as Any)
 })